ignite/cli/docs/docs/packages/cosmostxcollector.md

 ## Queries

-Collected data can be queried through the data backend adapters using event queries or cursor based queries.
+Collected data can be queried through the data backend adapters using event queries or cursor-based queries.

 Queries support sorting, paging and filtering by using different options during creation.
-The cursor based ones also supports the selection of specific fields or properties and also passing arguments in cases where the query is a function.
+The cursor-based ones also support the selection of specific fields or properties and also passing arguments in cases where the query is a function.

 By default no sorting, filtering nor paging is applied to the queries.